dairycultist/New-Hand-in-Mootown/README.md

 AND you can also grow crops in a little garden area, which you can feed to the gals

-mechanic is picking stuff up. when something bumps into something else, an interaction occurs. for example, a bag of 10 carrots seeds being placed onto an empty garden plot will plant 1 seed in the plot, removing it from the bag.

 ## Credits

 ![skybox](https://sketchfab.com/3d-models/free-skybox-anime-sky-56a60c1d1e8b44eabff138374f996d8f)